-- 2. Concurrent jurisdiction in tribal and state court, intervention by tribe, transfer.
-In cases where the tribal court does not have exclusive jurisdiction, meaning that the child is not (1) residing or domiciled on a reservation or (2) a ward of a tribal court, state and tribal courts have concurrent jurisdiction.
-Both the state court and the tribal court have subject matter jurisdiction, and the state action may proceed. - (a) The tribe's right to intervene in a state court action.
-The Indian child's tribe has the right to intervene at any time in a state court proceeding for foster care or termination of parental rights.
+- 2. Concurrent jurisdiction, intervention by tribe, transfer.
+In cases where the child is not (1) residing or domiciled on a reservation or (2) a ward of a tribal court, the state and tribal courts have concurrent jurisdiction. - (a) The tribe's right to intervene.
+The Indian child's tribe has the right to intervene at any time in a state court proceeding for foster care or a termination of parental rights.
 25 U.S.C.
 1911(c).
-See In re J.H.S., 808 S.E.2d 624 (N.C.
-Ct.
+See In re C.P., 181 N.C.
 App.
-2018) (unpublished) (tribe intervened in N.C. neglect and dependency and TPR actions involving two Indian children); see also In re C.P., 181 N.C.
+698 (2007); In re A.R., 227 N.C.
 App.
-698 (2007) and In re A.R., 227 N.C.
-App.
-518 (2013) (both addressing the tribe's right to intervene under ICWA).
-The right of the Indian child's tribe to intervene in the state court proceeding under ICWA is in addition to the intervention statute in North Carolina's Juvenile Code applying to abuse, neglect, or dependency proceedings.
+518 (2013).
+The right of the Indian child's tribe to intervene under ICWA is in addition to the intervention statute in the Juvenile Code applying to abuse, neglect, or dependency proceedings.
 See G.S.
-7B-401.1(h) (right to intervene; Indian tribe is not included as a party who may intervene).

-(b) Transfer of ICWA case to tribal court.
+7B-401.1(h) (note Indian tribe is not included as a party who may intervene). - (b) Transfer of ICWA case to tribal court.
 The parent, the Indian custodian, or the Indian child's tribe may request (orally or in writing) that the state court transfer jurisdiction of a proceeding for foster care placement or termination of parental rights to the tribal court at any stage in the proceeding.
 25 U.S.C.
 1911(b); 25 C.F.R.
 23.115.
 A transfer request must be granted unless (1) either parent objects (including a non-Indian parent), (2) the tribal court declines jurisdiction, or (3) the state court finds "good cause to the contrary."
 25 C.F.R.
 23.117.

-In making a good cause determination, the state court cannot consider
+In making a good cause determination, the court cannot consider

-- whether the proceeding is at an advanced stage if the child's parent, Indian custodian, or tribe did not receive notice of the child custody proceeding until an advanced stage; - prior proceedings involving the child where a request for transfer was not made; - whether the transfer could affect the child's placement; - the child's cultural connection to the tribe or its reservation; or - the socioeconomic conditions or negative perceptions of tribal or BIA social services or judicial systems.
+- whether the proceeding is at an advanced stage if the child's parent, Indian custodian, or tribe did not receive notice of the child custody proceeding until an advanced stage; - prior proceedings involving the child where a request for transfer was not made; - whether the transfer could affect the child's placement: - the child's cultural connection to the tribe or its reservation; or - the socioeconomic conditions or negative perceptions of tribal or BIA social services or judicial systems.